wallaschek/JSFlowViz/README.md

 of transferred bytes.
 Adapt the "Maximum vis.
 Flow Size" value to change the rate at which the stroke of a flow grows.

+**Q:** Why is the shown network entangled whenever i open the view?
+**A:** JSFlowViz does not do useful switch placement.
+You have to disentangle the switches by hand and then save their positions via the "Save Layout" button.
+The layout is stored in  a cookie and can be restored with the "Restore Layout" button.

 ### Warnings

 JSFlowViz is not under active development anymore.
 The client side js code is